Road transport in Japan: Numbering

 Each level of the Japanese road network has its own numbering scheme.
 For national and prefectural routes, numbers of lower value indicate greater significance to the system.
 In the national highway network, highways with values 1 to 57 were originally established as the Primary National Highways, routes with three-digit numbers were established later and the earliest of those were originally called Secondary National Highways.
 The distinction between the primary and secondary highways was dropped in 1965 and now the national highways are all referred to officially as General National Highways.
 The only highway to be given a two digit number since the creation of the Primary National Highways is National Route 58, which connects the capital cities Kagoshima and Naha of Kagoshima Prefecture and Okinawa Prefecture, the latter of which was occupied during the creation of the system.
 It was added to the system shortly after the handover of the Ryukyu Islands from the United States to Japan.

 The national and regional expressways follow their own numbering scheme that was implemented in 2016.
 The first two group of expressways are numbered with the letter E followed by a number.
-The second of these two groups has the letter A appended to the designation to indicate that it a route related to the non-appended route.
+The second of these two groups has the letter A appended to the designation to indicate that it is a route related to the non-appended route.
 The numerical value chosen for these expressways generally matches the number of a pre-exisisting national highway that parallels the expressway.
 An example of this layout is that National Route 4 travels from Tokyo to Aomori.
 It is paralleled by the Tōhoku Expressway, so it was numbered E4.
 The Hachinohe Expressway is a spur route of the Tōhoku Expressway, so it was numbered E4A alongside several other routes, due to their relation to the Tōhoku Expressway.
 As of September 2020, there are no expressways designated with numerical values greater than 98.
 Expressways falling between the numbers 59 and 98 were given numbers that don't match any existing national highways to prevent any route from having a three-digit numerical value.
 The final grouping of national and regional expressways are beltways, they are numbered with the letter C followed by a number rather than E like the other expressways.
 An exception to the rules is found in the Tokyo Bay Aqua-Line which is numbered CA.